dais-ita/dais-ita.github.io/dais/clusters/AI_Cluster_v2.md

 Adapting to changes between data used for training an AI and reality.

 *	[Reinforcement Learning for Military Network Control.](/1c15/) Efficient learning of complex decision spaces for real-time control of the network.
-*	[State-Action Separable and Ebedding for Reinforcement Learning.](/2b03/) Taming complexity to learn optimal network control policies.
+*	[State-Action Separable and Embedding for Reinforcement Learning.](/2b03/) Taming complexity to learn optimal network control policies.
 (keep or remove text "New techniques for real-time complex control problems."?)
 *	[Characterizing New Devices on a Network with Zero-Shot Learning.](/1c04/) Characterising previously unseen devices by inspection of their traffic.